Mathmate-il/mathmate-server/README.md

 ### Conventions <a name="conventions"></a>

 - Create functions as global as possible (Generic, reusable)
-- Readable and descrptive names to your functions and variables (Dont use "and", function is single tasked)
+- Readable and descriptive names to your functions and variables (Don't use "and", function is single tasked)
 - A function name must start with a verb. (create, handle, delete, update, check, etc.)
-- Variable must be a nouns, dont use acronyms! (dont: cds, uss, ion <----> do: cards, users, isOpen)
+- Variable must be a nouns, don't use acronyms! (don't: cds, uss, ion <----> do: cards, users, isOpen)
 - We already implemented pre-commit linting using husky, here is the allowed conventions, the syntax for your commits will be the following: `git commit -am "type: message"` All the allowed types: